CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Multivalued Dimensions and Bridge Tables
 `In a classic dimensional schema, each dimension attached to a fact table has a single value consistent with the fact table’s grain.
 But there are a number of situations in which a dimension is legitimately multivalued`.
 For example, a patient receiving a healthcare treatment may have multiple simultaneous diagnoses.
 In `these cases, the multivalued dimension must be attached to the fact table through a group dimension key to a bridge table with one row for each simultaneous diagnosis in a group`.

+### Time Varying Multivalued Bridge Tables
+`A multivalued bridge table may need to be based on a type 2 slowly changing dimension`.
+For example, the bridge table that implements the many-to-many relationship between bank accounts and individual customers usually must be based on type 2 account and customer dimensions. `In this case, to prevent incorrect linkages between accounts and customers, the bridge table must include effective and expiration date/time stamps`, and the requesting application must constrain the bridge table to a specific moment in time to produce a consistent snapshot.

 ## Integration via Conformed Dimensions
 Techniques to integrate data from diff erent business processes.